arend-lang/site/src/documentation/tutorial/PartI/propsnproofs.md

 ---

 In this module we explain how to formulate and prove propositions in Arend.
-We show how to express various logical connectives and demonstrate that they satisfy required properties.
+We show how to express various logical connectives and demonstrate that they satisfy the required properties.

 # Curry-Howard correspondence